 National Multiple Sclerosis Society - provides grant funding, tools, and information resources to support the brightest scientists and physicians exploring questions with the goal of stopping MS, restoring function, and ending MS forever.
 The MS Society offers various funding opportunities and resources to support MS investigators at every stage of their careers.

 Scleroderma Research Foundation - pursues opportunities to expand its research program to advance understanding of the pathogenesis of scleroderma and promote the design, development, and pilot testing of hypothesis-driven innovative therapeutic approaches.
 The SRF encourages applications from scientists who have not previously worked on scleroderma, as well as those with substantial ongoing scleroderma-focused effort.

 Sjogren’s Syndrome Foundation - strives to foster research that will have the greatest potential impact on Sjogren’s patients, ensuring new therapeutics are developed and a is cure found.
 The SSF Research Grant Program places a high priority on both clinical and basic scientist research into the cause, prevention, detection, treatment, and cure of Sjogren’s, with support provided to investigators at early career level from student to junior investigator to senior leader.

-U.S. Government - created a website as a central source for information about all competitive grant opportunities through Federal grant-making agencies.
+U.S. Government - central source for information about all competitive grant opportunities through Federal grant-making agencies.